filipeapdo/full-cycle/README.md

 * docker run --name `name` `container` ::: give a name to the container.

 * docker rm [-f] `container` ::: removes the container, -f allways the things the rough!
+* docker rm $(docker ps -a -q) -f ::: mind blowing to remove all containers :smile:.

 * docker exec [-it] `container` `comamand` ::: executes the command inside the container.